Social inequalities in health

 When comparing groups in society, we find systematic differences in health.
 The higher the education and income the group has, the higher the proportion of the group’s members have good health (Norwegian Directorate of Health, 2005; Huisman, 2005).
 These are known as social inequalities in health.

 Health improves with every step on the socioeconomic ladder.
 A higher education is associated with better health.
 The same applies to income.
-Not only has the next poorest better health than the poorest, we see that the richest on average have slightly better health than the next richest.
+Not only does the next poorest have better health than the poorest, we see that the richest on average have slightly better health than the next richest.

 Social inequalities in health apply to almost all diseases, injuries and ailments.
-We see differences among all age groups.
+We see differences among all age groups and among men and women.
 These involve many lost days and years of good health and quality of life.

 Social inequalities are unfair and represent a loss for individuals, families and society.
 The total health potential of the population is not fully utilised.